How to Remove Inaccurate Information From Your Credit Report

 Last Updated: March 30, 2017

-So, let's say you are in the process of buying a house or a car, chances are someone is going to pull your credit to see how credit worthy you are and what kind of loan they are going to offer you.
+If you are in the process of buying a house or a car, the lender is going to pull your credit to see how credit worthy you are and what kind of loan they are going to offer you.
 But lo and behold, your credit score is not as high as you thought and there are some items on your credit report which are not accurate.
 How in the world did this information get on your credit report in the first place and what can you do about getting it off as quick as possible?

 Credit Reporting Agency Made a Mistake